-Bladder kelp can grow up to 45 m long in New Zealand and occurs in water 3-20 m deep.
-Where the bottom is rocky and affords places for it to anchor, bladder kelp grows in extensive kelp beds with large floating canopies and frequently forms colonies or large populations in calm bays, harbours, or in sheltered offshore waters.
+Schiel & Foster (2015) published a detailed treatment of all aspects of the biology and ecology of Macrocystis.
+Bladder kelp is a large perennial kelp and can grow up to 45 m long in New Zealand, occurring in water 3-20 m deep.
+Where the bottom is rocky and affords places for it to anchor, bladder kelp grows in extensive beds with large floating canopies and frequently forms colonies or large populations in calm bays, harbours, or in sheltered offshore waters.
 It can tolerate a wide range of water motion in New Zealand, including areas where tidal currents reach 5-7 knots (Hay 1990).
 Smaller plants can be found in shallow pools and channels.

-Bladder kelp is a large perennial kelp.
-Individuals persist for up to 5 years in California (North 1994).
-The life history progresses from planktonic zoospores (less than 3 days longevity) to microscopic benthic gametophytes (7-30 days longevity) and finally macroscopic benthic sporophytes (the large plants visible along the coast) (Figure 2).
+Macrocystis has a heteromorphic life history with a conspicuous kelp phase, the sporophyte, and microscopic gametophytes.
+Individuals of the kelp phase persist for up to five years in California (North 1994).
+The life history progresses from planktonic zoospores (less than three days longevity) to microscopic benthic gametophytes (7-30 days longevity) and finally macroscopic benthic sporophytes (the large plants visible along the coast) (Figure 3).
 Adult sporophytes typically consist of numerous vegetative fronds that arise from longitudinal splits in meristem tissue (undifferentiated plant tissue which gives rise to new cells) located just above the holdfast.
-Vegetative fronds consist of a stipe (stem) terminating in an apical meristem (the primary point of growth at the tip of a frond) which gives rise to new vegetative blades as the frond develops (Figure 2).
+Vegetative fronds consist of a stipe (stem) 138 terminating in an apical meristem (the primary point of growth at the tip of a frond) which gives rise to new vegetative blades as the frond develops (Figure 3).
 Blades are attached to the stipe by a single pneumatocyst (gas bladder), which provides buoyancy to the frond.
 Continued elongation of the stipe, combined with the production of new blades by the apical meristem, results in elongation of the frond and increases in the number of blades.
-Fronds continue to grow after reaching the surface, forming canopies (Figure 2).
+Fronds continue to grow after reaching the surface, forming canopies (Figure 3).
 Finally, meristem activity ceases in the apical blade and a terminal blade is formed.
 In California, frond elongation has been observed occurring at a rate of up to 30 cm per day, making bladder kelp one of the fastest growing organisms on earth.
-Reproductive blades (called sporophylls) are clustered above the holdfast, forming from the lowermost two to six blades on each frond (Figure 2).
+Reproductive blades (called sporophylls) are clustered above the holdfast, forming from the lowermost two to six blades on each frond (Figure 3).
 Sporophylls develop reproductive sporangia (spores) that are densely packed in sori (a cluster of sporangia) on the surface of the sporophylls.
 Californian studies have shown spores within sporangia take about 14 days to mature, with a mean residence time of about 30 days (Tugwell & Branch 1989).
 Each sporangium releases numerous mature zoospores that develop into gametophytes (North 1986).

-Figure 2: Diagram of the bladder kelp life cycle showing (left side) development of the young diploid sporophyte, increasing frond numbers through production of basal and apical meristematic blades; (right side) growth habit of an adult diploid sporophyte about two years old, standing in 10 m of water depth, and liberating haploid zoospores; (below centre) development of haploid gametophytes from settled zoospores, proceeding to gametogenesis, and fertilisation yielding the zygote and, thence, a diploid embryonic sporophyte.
+Figure 3: Diagram of the bladder kelp life cycle showing (left side) development of the young diploid sporophyte, increasing frond numbers through production of basal and apical meristematic blades; (right side) growth habit of an adult diploid sporophyte about two years old, standing in 10 m of water depth, and liberating haploid zoospores; (below centre) development of haploid gametophytes from settled zoospores, proceeding to gametogenesis, and fertilisation yielding the zygote and, thence, a diploid embryonic sporophyte.
 From North (1986).